briahnna123/run_analysis/CodeBook.md

 # Completed Clean/Tidy Data <br />
 The file extracted is called "tidy_data.txt".
-This file contaisn the clean data with the mean and standard deviation for each measurement along with Descriptive Headers.
+This file contains the clean data with the mean and standard deviation for each measurement along with Descriptive Headers.
 Specific Names Explained in run_analysis.R file.